Skip to content

 About the paths…

-Any provided config file will be renamed to app.conf and will be stored as filepath /var/lib/cosmian_vm/data/app/app.conf, so the app my_app may know the location of configuration file.
+Any provided config file will be renamed to `app.conf` and will be stored as filepath `/var/lib/cosmian_vm/data/app/app.conf`, so the app `my_app` may know the location of configuration file.

-Here the env variable MY_APP_CONF is used to forward this information to my_app.
+Here the env variable `MY_APP_CONF` is used to forward this information to `my_app`.

-2. register the new service to supervisorctl
+2. register the new service to systemctl

 Note: my_app and my_app_svc are indicative naming and can be changed, but don’t forget to update the Cosmian VM Agent config file (/etc/cosmian_vm/agent.toml) as well.

-Configure the remote app safely
+Configure the remote app safelyΒΆ

 On the local machine, write the config file of the app, and then use the Cosmian VM CLI to remotely configure the app.